Vincenty's formulae: Direct problem

 Then, using an initial value $\sigma = \tfrac{s}{bA}$, iterate the following equations until there is no significant change in σ:

 Once σ is obtained to sufficient accuracy evaluate:

 If the initial point is at the North or South pole, then the first equation is indeterminate.
 If the initial azimuth is due East or West, then the second equation is indeterminate.
-If a double valued atan2 type function is used, then these values are usually handled correctly.
+If the standard 2-argument arctangent atan2 function is used, then these values are usually handled correctly.

 Vincenty's modification

 In his letter to Survey Review in 1976, Vincenty suggested replacing his series expressions for A and B with simpler formulas using Helmert's expansion parameter k1: